nvimdev/template.nvim/README.md

 -- This command will create a template file then show all templates Telescope find_template name=templatename

--- when you select a template file it will insert this tempalte into current buffer Telecope find_template type=insert
+-- When you select a template file it will insert this tempalte into current buffer Telecope find_template type=insert

--- in both cases you can disable filtering templates by file type by passing `filter_ft=false` Telecope find_template type=insert filter_ft=false
+-- In both cases you can disable filtering templates by file type by passing `filter_ft=false` Telecope find_template type=insert filter_ft=false
 ```